kroshu/kuka_drivers/kuka_drivers_core/README.md

 - `state` [uint8_t of [enum](https://docs.ros2.org/foxy/api/lifecycle_msgs/msg/State.html)]: desired state after state change (only one transition is possible with one call)
 - `timeout_ms` [int] (default: 1000): timeout for the response

-The method returns whether the transition was successul.
+The method returns whether the transition was successful.

 The `changeControllerState()` can change the state of more controllers and has the following arguments:
 - `client` [rclcpp::Client<controller_manager_msgs::srv::SwitchController>::SharedPtr]: initialized client